-Level 1 - quoted prices (unadjusted) in active markets for identical assets or liabilities;

-Level 2 - other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices); and

-Level 3 - inputs are for the asset or liabilities that are not based on observable market data (unobservable inputs).
+- Level 1 guoted prices (unadjusted) in active markets for identical assets or liabilities; - Level 2 other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices); and - Level 3 inputs are for the asset or liabilities that are not based on observable market data (unobservable inputs).

-As at June 30, 2018, the carrying value of cash and cash equivalents, amounts receivable and accounts payable approximates their fair value due to their short terms to maturity.
-The Company's financial assets and liabilities are classified as Level 1.
+As at June 30, 2019, the carrying value of cash and cash equivalents and accounts payable approximates their fair value due to their short terms to maturity.
+The Company's these financial assets and liabilities are classified as Level 1.
+In addition, as at June 30, 2019, the carrying value of lease liability approximates fair value due to payment terms and the discount rate utilized to determine the liability.
+This financial liability is classified as Level 2.